Pseudophilautus hankeni

-Pseudophilautus hankeni, the Hanken's shrub frog, is a species of frogs in the family Rhacophoridae, endemic to the Knuckles Mountain Range, Sri Lanka.
+Pseudophilautus hankeni, or Hanken's shrub frog, is a species of frog in the family Rhacophoridae, endemic to the Knuckles Mountain Range, Sri Lanka.
+It has been observed at altitudes of 1200 meters over sea level and higher.

 Its natural habitats are high-elevation montane forests of Sri Lanka.
 It is threatened by habitat loss and climate warming.
-Pseudophilautus dilmah, which was discovered in April 2015 is described as sister taxon of P.hankeni.
+Pseudophilautus dilmah, which was discovered in April 2015, is described as sister taxon of P. hankeni, though another study in 2021 found them synonymous.
+This frog has been observed perched in shrubs 1–2 meters above the ground.
+They have been found in primary forest, in secondary forests with considerable regrowth, and in disturbed open areas.